NiloofarVaghefi/Powdery-Mildew-Project/Erysiphe_necator.md

 #### Build a transcriptome assembly

-All SRR numbers for Erysiphe necator RNA data available on NCBI were written into a file called SRR_list.txt, one number per line.
+All SRR numbers for Erysiphe necator RNA data available on NCBI were written into a file called Ene_SRR_list.txt, one number per line.

 File get_SRR_data.sh was created to include